 The Nikon D7000 and the Olympus OM-D E-M5 are two enthusiast cameras that were officially introduced, respectively, in September 2010 and February 2012.
 The D7000 is a DSLR, while the E-M5 is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (D7000) and a Four Thirds sensor.
+The cameras are based on an APS-C (D7000) and a Four Thirds (E-M5) sensor.
 The Nikon has a resolution of 16.1 megapixel, whereas the Olympus provides 15.9 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Nikon D7000 and the Olympus E-M5 are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the D7000 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M5 is notably smaller (22 percent) than the Nikon D7000.
 Moreover, the E-M5 is substantially lighter (46 percent) than the D7000.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.